How to Spot Your Strengths and WeaknessesThursday 27 June 2019

 Yet while some people know exactly what they’re good and bad at, others are less certain.
 Self-assessment tests, benchmarking exercises and personal diagnostics are available to help you assess your skills in a structured way.

-Whatever the method you choose, the key is to be honest with yourself – a wish-list of what you would like your strengths to be not be useful.
+Whatever the method you choose, the key is to be honest with yourself – a wish-list of what you would like your strengths to be will not be useful.

 Try thinking about what you enjoy and equally, what you do not.
 Typically, we enjoy what we’re good at.
 What influences and motivates you?
 What are your attributes for success?
 Think too about your personal characteristics; for example, do you have good analytical skills, are you determined or a natural problem-solver?